DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 <!-- partner(s) -->
 **Partner**: <img class="logo" src="imgs/UNSTUDIO_logo.jpg" />

-## <span id="process">Process</span>
+## <span id="SCREAM!">Design Approach - SCREAM!</span>
-This section explains how we work: the process and design methods for completing your project.
+This section explains how we work: the process and design approach for completing your project.
+This method is borrowed from the [MediaLAB Amsterdam](http://medialabamsterdam.com/) SCREAM!
+Design Approach, which is a problem-solving method that helps create and evaluate solutions in response to challenges.

+Making teams effective and creative for complex challenges in a digital era.
+In an ideal design process there is a constant flow between researching and creating.
+SCREAM! facilitates this flow with a structured ‘common language’ for multidisciplinary design teams.
+MediaLAB Amsterdam introduces the SCREAM! approach that enables multidisciplinary teams (with members from various business units and background) to get started and structure their design and creative process.
+Teams work in short design sprints using the best elements of SCRUM [^SCRUM], supplemented by more design related rituals and artefacts that foster the creativity and human-centeredness along the way.
+SCREAM! is therefore introduced in combination with the structured Design Method Toolkit, and the SCREAM app that will enable teams to plan and apply design methods in their projects, and create impactful solutions within short iterations.

 ### <span id="designprocess">Design Process</span>
-One of the methods we use, is the [MediaLAB Amsterdam](http://medialabamsterdam.com/) design process, which is a problem-solving method that helps create and evaluate solutions in response to challenges.
-In this process one tries to evoke real curiosity in order to make teams feel highly motivated to find answers and solutions.
-This involves lots of iterations, making, prototyping, going out on field studies and testing each idea, concept or prototype with actual users.
+The MediaLAB Amsterdam design process helps create and evaluate solutions in response to challenges.
+In the process MediaLAB intends to evoke real curiosity in order to make students feel highly motivated to find answers and solutions.
+This involves lots of iterations, making, prototyping, going out on field studies and test each idea, concept or prototype with actual users.

+### <span id="researchtranslatecreate">Research, Translate And Create</span>
+At the start of every design challenge, and at the start of each new phase in the design process, research has a central role.
+Research provides plenty of insights; how people act/think/feel and who the intended users are, within the context of the challenge.
+These insights are the key to a solution, but they have to be translated into actual design requirements: which are key for the optimal solution?
+This is something that can be decided based on the research, and implemented and tested by creating a prototype.
+A next step might be to research again into what you created by setting up a test with users.
+During the project there is a constant two-way flow: from research, translation to creation, and from creation, translation to research.

 <img class="noshadow bigdiagram" src="imgs/figure1.svg" />

 <p class="caption">Figure 1.
 MediaLAB Amsterdam Design Process, Research, Translate and Create phase (source: Manual MediaLAB Design Process 2014).</p>
 <!--image of bad quality, but gives an idea of what is desired. change icons.-->

-### <span id="researchtranslatecreate">Research, Translate And Create</span>
-At the start of each new stage in the design process, research has a central role.
-Research provides plenty of insights, for example about how people act/think/feel and who the intended users are.
-These insights are the key to finding a solution, but first they have to be translated into actual design decisions.
-Making a prototype based on these decisions will help you test their effectiveness.
-A next step might be to go back to the research to find other solutions, or to set up a test with users.
-During the project there is a constant two-way flow: from research through translation to creation, and from creation through translation to research.

-### <span id="scrum">SCRUM</span>
-Scrum is an iterative and incremental process for the design and development of products and services, and it has a very specific way of organizing a team.
-Tasks are achieved faster and with higher quality when using the Scrum Framework.
-This is possible because of the high self-motivation of the team, which chooses its own tasks and how to execute them.
-The project partner’s demands are iteratively prioritized and quickly actualized.
-The flow of the design process is embedded in a sprint-based schedule, ideally supported by Scrum roles, rituals, sessions and artifacts that support the process.

-### <span id="sprints">Sprints</span>
+### <span id="sprints">Design Sprints</span>
-A ‘sprint’ (or iteration) is the basic unit of the development process.
-The sprint is a ‘timeboxed’ effort: it is restricted to a specific duration.
-The sprints in the PublishingLab have an average duration of three weeks.
-However, teams are free to perform more sprints within those scheduled three weeks.
+SCREAM! design sprints are the basic unit of progress.
+The design sprint is a "timeboxed" effort; that is, it is restricted to a specific duration.
+The design sprint process is similar to Sprints in an agile development cycle such as in SCRUM; they incorporate the same principles of learning early.
+In addition to the three main rituals in the agile Sprint (planning, review, retrospective), SCREAM!
+Sprints characterize themselves with the addition of the Translate session in the middle of the sprint and the focus on design methods during the Sprint Planning.
+The SCREAM! design sprints in the PublishingLab programme have an average duration of three weeks.

 ### <span id="rituals">Rituals</span>
-Specific ‘rituals’ guide the development of a sprint.
-Each sprint starts with an ideation and planning session, has a mid-sprint translation / transfer session, and ends with a sprint review meeting and retrospective.
-During a sprint, the team has daily stand-up meetings.
+At the MediaLAB we use specific ‘rituals’ during each sprint.
+Each sprint starts with an ideation and planning session, has a mid-sprint translation session, and ends with a sprint review meeting and retrospective.
+During a sprint, the team has daily stand up meetings.

 <img class="noshadow bigdiagram" src="imgs/figure2.svg" />